Riemannian Metrics and Harmonic Sections of Spinor Bundles: Warped products and Variations of metrics

 \subsection{Warped Products}

-We want to compute the eigenvalues of the Dirac Laplacian under the Dirichlet boundary condition for a warped product.
-We consider a cylindrical manifold $Z:=[0,t]\times N$, where $(N, d\sigma^2)$ is a $m-1$ dimensional Riemannian manifold, and $t>0$ is a given parameter.
-A Riemannian metric for $Z$ is defined by $g:=du^2+\rho^2(u)d\sigma^2$, for a given smooth function $\rho$.
-We assume that $Z$ carries a Dirac bundle structure, which by Theorem \ref{DiracBoundary}, induces on each $1$-codimensional submanifold $N_u:=\{u\}\times N$ with the metric $\rho(u)d\sigma^2$ a Dirac bundle structure.
+In this section we compute the eigenvalues of the Dirac Laplacian under the Dirichlet boundary condition on a cylindrical manifold $M:=[0,1]\times N$, where $(N,g_N)$ is a closed and oriented Riemannian manifold of dimension $\dim N=m-1$.
+We equip $M$ with the warped product metric